xquery/rxq/README.md

  * no `xdmp:eval` were hurt (or used) in the creation of RXQ ... all execution is done by first class function invokation available using XQuery 3.0
  * annotations are mapped onto MarkLogic existing REST library functionality ( [rest functions](https://docs.marklogic.com/rest-lib))
  * RXQ is not pure XQuery 3.0 due to usage of xdmp: functions, such as [xdmp:annotation()](https://docs.marklogic.com/xdmp:annotation).
- * allow for full regex expressions within `%rxq:path`, instead of binding by variable names
- * its the responsibility of underlying function to grab hold of a PUT or POST content body
- * added some more metadata to the output of `rxq:resource-function()`

 ## License